How To Read A Tape Measure And Understand Tape Measure Markings

 On the blade you see a cornucopia of numbers, letters, lines, colors and shapes.
 Don’t let this overwhelm you.
 Each one of these serves a purpose and can be very useful to you in your DIY, home repairs and remodeling projects.

 Now, assuming you only pulled the tape out a few inches or so…disengage the lock and let go.
 A bit of caution here: These are spring loaded.
 So when you’ve extended the tape out 8 ft and decide to release the lock, it will come screaming back with complete disregard for what is in its path.
 If its your finger, it will get pinched, and it will hurt.
-To prevent this, I recommend guiding the blade of the tape back into the housing with your other hand, serving as a brake.
+To prevent injury, I recommend guiding the blade of the tape back into the housing with your other hand, serving as a brake.
 This allows you to control how fast the tape goes back in, thus preserving your finger…and preserving the life of your tape measure.

 What The Markings On A Tape Measure Mean